memoio/memo-docs/docs/start-and-usage/how-to-start-with-Docker/megrez/start-user-in-Docker-Megrez.md

 ...
 ```

-**Connect to any node**
+**Connect to a specified node**

+Command description:

-Command description: Enter command net connect to connect to any node; if there is any problem with your node network, please enter command net connect to connect to our public node.
+Enter command net connect to connect to any node; if there is any problem with your node network, please enter command net connect to connect to our public node.

 ```shell
 mefs-user net connect /ip4/10.2.x.x/tcp/8004/p2p/12D3KooWAykMmqu951ziotQiAYTN6SwfvBd1dsejSSak2jdSwryF